How much money should you save?

 Consume or Save?

-The temptations in our modern world are great: everywhere you look, the supposedly best and greatest products are waiting - new iPhones, cars, clothes and other things that awaken desire in people.
+The temptations in our modern world are great: everywhere you look, the supposedly best and greatest products are waiting - new iPhones, cars, clothes and other things that arouse lust in people.

 If you are not in a good mood or simply need a kick, it can happen that you fall into lust and buy one or more unnecessary things.

-However, anyone who considers what they could afford if they saved a little longer will quickly realize that quick impulse purchases are anything but sensible.
+However, if you think about what you could afford if you saved a little longer, you will quickly realize that quick impulse purchases are anything but sensible.

 Stupid people spend most of their money on consumption and save with the rest.
 Intelligent people put most of their money into their savings account and consume with the rest.

-Anyone who has saved up a large four-, five- or even six-figure sum will never want to miss this feeling of freedom and security again.
+Once you have saved up a large four, five or even six-figure sum, you will never want to do without this feeling of freedom and security again.
 Because even if something should go wrong in life, you still have an ace up your sleeve - your savings.

 Passive income: An opportunity for more revenue